XoopsDocs/wgsimpleacc-tutorial/english/administration-menu/files.md

 ## 3. Delete file

 ![Important](../../.gitbook/assets/en_important.png)
-You can delete files here, but pay attention, historicization will not take place at admin side.
+You can delete files here, but pay attention, because transaction history log will not be complete at the Admin side.